christophe-david/XFOIL_compilation/README.md

 ./compile.sh
 ```

-Executables should be added in `./bin` directory
+Executables will be added in `./bin` directory

 ## GitHub workflow
 The compilation process, with the installation of requirements, is done in a GitHub workflow, that delivers executables as artifacts.